 International touring can involve a considerable amount of walking and stair climbing in the places visited and it is important that all tour participants have a level of physical fitness that allows them to take part in this activity without the assistance from others.

-Deposit and Payment: A deposit of $900 per passenger should be sent with a completed Travelrite International booking form that lists your requested cabin category.
-As soon as the booking is confirmed, (usually within 24 hours), a cruise confirmation advice will be posted to the client.
-The confirmation advice will contain all details.
-Final payments are due to be paid to Travelrite International 90 days prior to the commencement of the fly/cruise.
+Deposit and Payment: A deposit of $900 per passenger for the Garden Cruise to New Zealand should be sent with a completed Travelrite International booking form to Travelrite International.
+Final payments are due to be paid to Travelrite International 45 days prior to departure for the Spring Garden tour and 90 days prior to departure for the Garden Cruise to New Zealand.
 A 1.5% administration fee will be added to payments by credit card.

 Cancellation Charges: * Cancellation conditions don’t apply for clients with future cruise/tour credits.
 Cruise/tour credits are non-refundable.

-The cruise is based on arrangements which do not allow for any refunds in respect to sightseeing, accommodation, meals or other services not utilised after the tour has commenced.
+The tour is based on arrangements that do not allow for any refunds in respect to sightseeing, accommodation, meals, airfare or other services not utilized after the tour has commenced.

-Travel Documents: All passengers will require a valid passport with six month validity.
+Travel Documents: All passengers will require a valid passport.
 If not an Australian passport holder check with Travelrite International for visa requirements.

 Travel Insurance: Adequate travel insurance is highly recommended to cover cruise members for the consequences of unforeseen events during the cruise and for cancellation fees which could result from events such as illness, accident, death etc.

-Minimum Tour Numbers: The fly/cruise arrangements have been made on the basis of a minimum number of passengers travelling.
-In the event that less than the required number of passengers have confirmed their booking 91 days from the date of departure, Travelrite International reserves the right to cancel the tour, giving a full refund of monies paid, or offer arrangements to proceed with the tour at a modified fare.
+Minimum Tour Numbers: The tours has been priced on the basis of a minimum number of passengers having booked 45 days prior to departure.
+Travelrite International reserves the right to cancel the tour, giving a full refund of all monies paid or offer arrangements to proceed with the tour at a modified cost.

 Children under 5 years of age are ineligible on coach & cruise tours.
 Children under 18 years of age must be accompanied by an adult.
 Passengers with disabilities are welcome on Travelrite & Cruise Offers tours provided they are accompanied by a companion capable of providing all necessary assistance, and do not require special assistance from Travelrite & Cruise Offers personnel.
 Travelrite and Cruise Offers reserves the right to refuse to carry anyone if it is felt the individual cannot cope with the requirements of coach & cruise tour travel and who may require services and facilities that Travelrite & Cruise Offers cannot guarantee will be available.
 You agree to not hold the Travelrite & Cruise Offers responsible for any decision made by any of them or any service provider to refuse to carry you, provide any facilities or accommodation to you or to provide any service to you.

-Responsibilities: Travelrite International Pty Ltd is the tour organiser.
-Travelrite International Pty Ltd, its agents, officers, affiliates, and/ or suppliers of services pursuant to, or in connection with these fly/ cruises, shall act only as agents in making arrangements for hotels, transportation, including transportation by ship, restaurants, or any other service and do not assume any liability whatsoever for any injury, damage, death, loss, accident or delay to person or property due to an act of negligence or a default of any hotel, carrier restaurant company or person rendering any services included in fly/cruises, or by act of God.
-Further, no responsibilities are accepted for any damage or delay due to sickness, pilferage, labour disputes, machinery break-down, quarantine, government restraints, weather, terrorism or other causes beyond their control.
+Responsibilities: Travelrite International Pty Ltd. (ABN 64 005 817 078) is the tour organizer.
+Travelrite acts only as an agent in the making of arrange- ments for hotels, transportation, restaurants or any other service and does not assume any liability whatsoever for any injury, damage, death, loss, accident or delay to person or property due to an act of negligence or a default of any hotel, carrier restaurant company or person rendering any services included in the tour, or by act of God.
+Further no responsibilities are accepted for any damage or delay due to sickness, pilferage, labour disputes, machinery break- down, quarantine, government restraints, weather, terrorism or other causes beyond their control.
 No responsibility is accepted for any additional expense, omission, delays, re-routing or acts of any government authority.
-Baggage is at owners’ risk throughout the fly/cruise.
-The passage contract between the carriers concerned, when issued, shall constitute the sole contract between the carriers and the purchasers of this fly/cruise and/ or the passengers.
-The right is reserved to withdraw any fly/cruise and/ or make such changes in the fly/cruises as may be found desirable or necessary for the convenience of the parties and the proper carrying out of the fly/cruise.
-This contract shall be construed in accordance with the laws of the State of Victoria and any legal action must be taken in Victoria, Australia.
-Attention is also directed to the terms and conditions of Princess Cruises fly/cruise passage contract, detailed on the Princess Cruises website.
-If you can’t bring up this form on the website please contact Travelrite International and we will send it to you.
+The passage contract between the carriers concerned, when issued, shall constitute the sole contract between the carriers and the purchasers of this tour and/or the passengers.
+The right is reserved to withdraw any tour and/or make such changes in the tour as may be found desirable or necessary for the convenience of the parties and the proper carrying out of the tour.
+This contract shall be construed in accordance of the laws of the State of Victoria, Australia and any legal action must be undertaken in the State of Victoria.

 Delays And Unforeseen Events: